 Abstinence from meat

-Commonly, the abstinence is from meat.
-When we say meat, it refers to chicken, pork, lamb, deer, ham beef and other meats.
+Commonly, abstinence is from meat.
+When we say meat, it refers to chicken, pork, lamb, deer, ham beef, and other meats.

-What food are allowed during Fasting and Abstinence?
+What food is allowed during Fasting and Abstinence?

 From some other food as determined by the Episcopal Conference